adityacd/miniproject1-is601-ak/Pythoninfo.md

 **Constructor:-**
 Constructor is a unique kind of method that is called by python when it instantiates an object using the definitions in class.

+**Factory:-**
+It is  a creational design pattern used for creating implementations of a common interface.
+It helps in separating the procedure for creating an object using code that depends on the interface of the object.